jphalimi/PythonForMIC/Doc/library/curses.rst

-   method should be call to retrieve the queued mouse event, represented as a 5-tuple ``(id, x, y, z, bstate)``. *id* is an ID value used to distinguish multiple devices, and *x*, *y*, *z* are the event's coordinates.  (*z* is currently unused.)  *bstate* is an integer value whose bits will be set to indicate the type of event, and will be the bitwise OR of one or more of the following constants, where *n* is the button number from 1 to 4:
+   method should be call to retrieve the queued mouse event, represented as a 5-tuple ``(id, x, y, z, bstate)``. *id* is an ID value used to distinguish multiple devices, and *x*, *y*, *z* are the event's coordinates.  (*z* is currently unused.).  *bstate* is an integer value whose bits will be set to indicate the type of event, and will be the bitwise OR of one or more of the following constants, where *n* is the button number from 1 to 4:
    :const:`BUTTONn_PRESSED`, :const:`BUTTONn_RELEASED`, :const:`BUTTONn_CLICKED`,